fintechstudios/ververica-platform-k8s-operator/README.md

 * Each master commit hash is also tagged and published.
 * Git tags are published with the same tag.

+## Helm

+A base Helm chart is provided in [`./charts/vp-k8s-controller`](./charts/vp-k8s-controller).

+This sets up a deployment with a metrics server, RBAC policies, CRDs, and optionally an RBAC proxy.

 ## Development

 Built using [`kubebuilder`](https://github.com/kubernetes-sigs/kubebuilder).